Saturday, October 24, 2015

 Barrel 35" long.

-For everyone that is interested in schools of long rifles, and are students of them.
+This is for everyone interested in schools of long rifles and is a student of them.
 Here are some elements that we think you will enjoy.
-The architecture is early Hampshire County "Golden Age" at its best.
-The relief carving has a wonderful blend of the Cumberland Maryland School as well as the Winchester Virginia School.
+The architecture is early Hampshire County's "Golden Age" at its best.
+The relief carving blends the Cumberland, Maryland School and the Winchester, Virginia School.
 The butt plate return is definitely Winchester School, as is the silver hunter star and wire inlay.
-The brass under cheek piece inlay using silver headed round nails are found in the Cumberland School.
-The heart inlay at the wrist is held in place with a silver rectangular head nail is found in the Winchester and Hampshire County Schools.
+The brass under cheekpiece inlay using silver-headed round nails is found in the Cumberland School.
+The heart inlay at the wrist is held in place with a silver rectangular-headed nail and is found in the Winchester and Hampshire County Schools.
 The wrist carving is of the Winchester and Hampshire Schools.
-The blending of the schools result in a superb presentation piece.
+The blending of the schools results in a superb presentation piece.

 G W G